leeroy4000/setup_github_project.sh/README.md

 # setup_github_project.sh

 A bootstrap script for creating or setting up individual GitHub projects.
 This script handles both **new projects** (initializing a repo locally and creating it on GitHub) and **existing projects** (cloning and installing dependencies).
 New projects are created as **private by default** for security.
+At the end of setup, the script automatically generates a VS Code workspace file and launches VS Code into it.

 ---

 ## 🚀 What the Script Does

 - Ensures the GitHub CLI (`gh`) is installed.
-If not, it installs it automatically.
+If not, installs it automatically.
 - Prompts whether this is a **new project** or an **existing project**.
 - **New project path**:
   - Asks for GitHub username, repo name, and description.
   - Creates a local project directory.
   - Initializes Git, adds a README and `.gitignore`.
   - Commits the initial files and sets branch to `main`.
   - Uses the GitHub CLI (`gh`) to create a **private repo** on GitHub, link it, and push the initial commit.
+  - Generates a `.code-workspace` file with sensible defaults.
+  - Launches VS Code into the new workspace.
 - **Existing project path**:
   - Asks for GitHub username and repo name.
   - Clones the repo (or pulls updates if already cloned).
-  - Installs dependencies from `requirements.txt` system‑wide using
+  - Installs dependencies from `requirements.txt` system‑wide using `pip --break-system-packages`.
-    `pip --break-system-packages`.
-  - Prints a hint to open the project in VS Code.
+  - Generates a `.code-workspace` file if missing.
+  - Launches VS Code into the workspace.

 ---

 ## 🛠️ Requirements

-- GitHub CLI (`gh`) is required, but the script will install it automatically if missing.
+- The script will install GitHub CLI (`gh`) automatically if missing.
 - You must authenticate once with GitHub CLI:
   ```bash
   gh auth login